Coffee Board of India

 The Coffee Board of India (CBoI) is an autonomous organisation managed by the Ministry of Commerce and Industry, Government of India to promote coffee production in India.
 The head office of the Coffee Board is situated in Bangalore.

 History

 The Coffee Board of India was established by an act of Parliament in 1942.
 Until 1995 the CBoI marketed the coffee of a pooled supply.
 Later, coffee marketing became a private-sector activity due to the economic liberalisation in India.
+In 2020s, India was the world's seventh-largest coffee producer.